What Is a Kiosk? Types, Benefits & Examples

 Promotional Kiosks

 The final kind of non-interactive kiosk we will look at is the promotional kiosk—which, as you might have guessed from its name, is used to display information about your promotions or events.
 Unlike product and information kiosks, promotional kiosks should be located either in your store or in the immediate vicinity.
-If it is able to draw people’s attention and pique their interest in your sale, the last thing you want is to create too much inertia by placing too much distance between the event and the ad.
+If it is able to draw people’s attention and pique their interest in your sale, the last thing you want is to place too much distance between the event and the ad.

 Kiosks can fill a number of roles in your store that will help improve its operation and make things easier for you.
 Whether they are speeding customers through the ordering process, sharing important information, or helping customers find their way through your space, kiosks offer an automated solution to improve store operations.